-Posted by Jeremy | August 15, 2011
+Posted by Jeremy | August 19, 2011

-Cornelius, N.C. – Before North Carolina voters get the chance to hold politicians accountable in the next election, concerned citizens in the Southern Piedmont will have an opportunity to take Thom Tillis to task for his disastrous speakership of the State House at a legislative town hall here on Tuesday, August 16.
-Advocates for workers and others will be there to bear witness to Thom Tillis’ divisive, ideologically driven legislative agenda – one that has exacted sacrifice upon sacrifice from working families while rewarding his staff with 27 percent pay increases and his corporate campaign contributors with new tax loopholes and exemptions from environmental protections.
+Since coming into power in January, Tillis’ agenda has exacted sacrifice upon sacrifice from working families while rewarding his staff with 27 percent pay increases and his corporate campaign contributors with new tax loopholes and exemptions from environmental protections.
 In fact, Thom Tillis recently took home top honors at a meeting of the corporate-funded American Legislative Exchange Council for his efforts to pass laws written by corporate lobbyists.

 Earlier this year, over 37,000 jobless workers went months without unemployment benefits because Thom Tillis hijacked federal funds for political gamesmanship with the Governor.
-While North Carolina’s economy struggles with almost ten percent unemployment, thousands more state and local workers, many of them educators, are joining the unemployment line thanks to Thom Tillis’ austerity budget.
-Speaker Tillis has yet to find time on his legislative calendar even to consider a jobs bill, opting instead to fight partisan battles over women’s health care and Voter ID.
+While North Carolina’s economy struggles with almost ten percent unemployment, thousands more state and local workers, many of them teachers, are joining the unemployment line thanks to Thom Tillis’ austerity budget.
+But Tillis has yet to find time on his legislative calendar even to consider a jobs bill, opting instead to fight partisan battles over women’s health care and Voter ID.